advait-rao/Grocerify/README.md

 # Grocerify

-Grocerify is a Python application that reads your shopping list from Evernote and creates a Spotify playlist comprising of the items on your shopping list.
+Grocerify is a Python application that reads your shopping list from Evernote and creates a Spotify playlist based on the items on your shopping list.
+It takes into account your spotify listening profile to pick songs that you're likely to enjoy and haven't heard before.

 ## How it works